 We think the time and resources needed to code and test backward compatible add-ons is not justified by the small amount of users running older versions of Thunderbird.

 If you stick with 60 or 52, keep an eye on security announcements, some exploit might be found and could put a system at risk without patches.
 The only way to get those might be by destroying your workflow.
 Unfortunately, Waterfox doesn’t seem to have jumped in to create “Waterbird” yet.
-I’ve been making a monthly contribution to the Mozilla foundation, I just switched it to Waterfox.
+I had been making a monthly contribution to the Mozilla foundation, I just switched the recipient to Waterfox.